SilenLoc/baselOne2024/slides/slides.md

 - Think: Postman - Selenium - Karate

+- But:
-- But: Defined in a simple plain text format.
+  - Defined in a simple plain text format
+  - Run with a CLI

 ## File format
 ## CLI (environment)
 ## Output

 ---
 # In the testing pyramid

 ```